Regular Show: Inspirations

 Growing up, Quintel was inspired by The Simpsons and Beavis and Butt-Head, and credits the stylistic elements of Joe Murray's Rocko's Modern Life and Camp Lazlo as working their way into his style.
 Video games Street Fighter, Shadowrun and ToeJam & Earl—which Quintel played when he was a child—also inspired the series, as did some British television programs.
-Quintel's interest in British television was influenced by his British roommate at CalArts, who introduced him to The League of Gentlemen, The IT Crowd, Little Britain, The Office and The Mighty Boosh; the latter was very influential to Quintel and would later influence the humor in Regular Show.
+Quintel's interest in British television was influenced by his British roommate at CalArts, who introduced him to The League of Gentlemen, The IT Crowd, Little Britain, The Office, and The Mighty Boosh; the latter was very influential to Quintel and would later influence the humor in Regular Show.

 Production

 Writing

 The plots of Regular Show episodes generally begin with a basic problem that the characters must overcome.
 While the protagonists work on their task, a magical, supernatural or strange element appears and complicates the initially simple problem.
 The writers decided to follow this narrative structure to take advantage of the animation.

-The series is rated TV-PG-V. Cartoon Network told Quintel early on that they wanted to "age it up from the TV-Y7 stuff we'd been doing in the past".
-This direction led the crew to use adult-oriented humor with innuendos and drug and alcohol references.
-One of the program's storyboard artists, Calvin Wong, said he enjoys the limitations set by writing for the show since the adult-oriented jokes that are approved are satisfying.
+The series is rated TV-PG.
+Cartoon Network told Quintel early on that they wanted to "age it up from the TV-Y7 stuff [they'd] been doing in the past".
+This direction led the crew to use more adult-oriented humor, with light vulgarity and references to alcohol.

 The plots of the episodes were influenced by Quintel's and the writers' personal experiences, such as performing prank telephone calls or accepting an eating challenge from a restaurant.
-The show often references 1980s culture, using music and electronic devices from that era because many factors from the decade left a positive influence on Quintel.
+The show often references 1980s culture, using music and electronic devices from that era since many factors from the decade left a positive influence on Quintel.
 The show also makes references to modern social trends such as viral internet videos.

 Voice cast

-The voice acting of the series is relatively low-key, and the intention was to make most of the characters sound natural and conversational.
-Quintel wanted to make the show listenable and given contrast to most other cartoons, which often are difficult for adults to listen to.
+The intention of the show's voice acting was to make most of the characters sound more "natural" and "conversational" (having the characters not talk loudly).
+Quintel wanted to make the show listenable and given contrast to most other cartoons, which can be difficult for adults to listen to.
 The main cast consists of voice acting veterans Mark Hamill, who portrays Skips, and Roger Craig Smith, who plays Thomas.
-William Salyers plays the voice of Rigby; Janie Haddad portrays Margaret; Quintel's former CalArts classmate Sam Marin voices Benson, Pops and Muscle Man; and Quintel portrays Mordecai and Hi-Five Ghost.
-Members of the production staff have voiced several characters throughout the series, including Minty Lewis, Toby Jones, Andress Salaff and Matt Price.
-The Regular Show cast recorded their lines together in group as opposed to individual recording sessions for each actor; this helped make the show's dialogue sound natural.
-The series regularly used guest voice actors for recurring characters, such as Steven Blum, Courtenay Taylor, David Ogden Stiers, Robin Atkin Downes, Jeff Bennett, Jennifer Hale, David Kaye, Fred Tatasciore, Matthew Yang King and Julian Holloway.
+William Salyers plays the voice of Rigby; Janie Haddad portrays Margaret; Quintel's former CalArts classmate Sam Marin voices Benson, Pops, and Muscle Man; and Quintel portrays Mordecai and Hi-Five Ghost.
+Members of the production staff have voiced several characters throughout the series, including Minty Lewis, Toby Jones, Andress Salaff, and Matt Price.
+The Regular Show cast recorded their lines together in group as opposed to individual recording sessions for each actor (a technique that was later used for Pig Goat Banana Cricket); this helped make the show's dialogue sound "natural".
+The series regularly used guest voice actors for recurring characters, such as Steven Blum, Courtenay Taylor, David Ogden Stiers, Robin Atkin Downes, Jeff Bennett, Jennifer Hale, David Kaye, Fred Tatasciore, Matthew Yang King, and Julian Holloway.